dschemp/go-ing-scraper/README.md

 # go-ing-scraper
 Simple scraper for the ING bank utilizing their developer endpoints.
-Thanks for that ^^